IFS / Parts work Training for professionals

 My IFS Background

-While I use multiple modalities with clients, IFS has become my tool of choice.
+While I use multiple modalities with clients, IFS has become my tool of choice since 2021.

-I’m certified Level 3 trained in IFS which is the highest degree of official training possible.
-During the time of my training both therapists and practitioners received the exact same training.
-My lead trainers in respective order were Paul Ginter, Pam Krause, and Dick Schwartz.
+I am a Certified Level 3 Practitioner which is the highest degree of official training possible.
+My lead trainers (in order) were Paul Ginter, Pam Krause, and Dick Schwartz.
 I’ve done significant additional training, especially around shame, working with difficult protectors, legacy & ancestral work, somatic work, and spiritual burdens.
 My caseload has historically focused on working with men (20s – 60s) who feel chronically “not enough” regardless of external success, those who struggle with high shame and self-criticism, individuals with recent immigration history (especially from East Asia, Europe, and the Middle East), and individuals with legacy / ancestral / inter-generational wounding.
 I also specialize in working with Unattached Burdens aka “critters.”

 I have been an IFS client for the same amount of time as I’ve been a practitioner and can speak to both its efficacy and limitations from a personal and professional standpoint.
 If you have any further questions about myself or this work please don’t hesitate to ask.